8 best large dogs for apartments

 Top of the pack when it comes to the best large dogs for apartments is often the Chinese Shar-Pei and for good reason too.

-This sizeable canine requires a low to moderate amount of exercise, and doesn't require much space to roam around.
-Added bonus is the Shar-Pei's distinctive look means they are generally a low-shedding dog breed, although seasonal shedding does occur.
+This wrinkly dog breed is a sizeable canine that requires a low to moderate amount of exercise and doesn't require much space to roam around.
+An added bonus is the Shar-Pei's distinctive look meaning they are generally a low-shedding dog breed, although seasonal shedding does occur.

 greyhound